Cartoon drawings of 4 people standing apart.

 It's safe to get the COVID-19 vaccine now (and RSV vaccine if that applies to you).

-It’s safe to get the flu shot in November
+It’s safe to get the flu shot now

 Practice personal hygiene.
 You can protect others when you choose to cover your coughs and sneezes, wash or sanitize your hands often, and clean surfaces you touch a lot.